abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 not be pulled away from the present moment.
 This is absolutely essential when we’re talking about meditation—for the mind to become settled, peaceful, and still we need to have the ability to be content with the breath or some other meditation object.
-In the *suttas*, the Buddha describes contentment as one of the characteristics of a great being or a noble one, an *ariya*.
+In the suttas, the Buddha describes contentment as one of the characteristics of a great being or a noble one, an *ariya*.
 We learn to be content with our robes, alms food, lodging, and with our cultivation, our development of meditation.